 - meeting minutes, notes, and follow-up from earlier meetings or related meetings and projects

-Effective Meeting Facilitation.
 The meeting leader sets a positive, productive tone for interaction among the meeting participants.
-Effective meeting facilitation starts with a review of the goals, or anticipated outcomes, and the agenda.
+Effective meeting facilitation starts with a review of the goals, or anticipated outcomes from the meeting, and the agenda.
 The facilitator helps group members stay focused and productive.

 Meeting design and the agenda set the framework for the meeting.
 An effective facilitator, who keeps participants on track, ensures the accomplishment of expected, desired results as an outcome of the meeting.

-This ensures that each participant is invested in the topic of the meeting and will follow-up.
-You’ll member trying to carry the whole load.
+This ensures that each participant is invested in the topic of the meeting and will follow up.
+You’ll not have one member—or yourself—trying to carry the whole load.

-Create an Effective Meeting Follow-up Plan.
-During the meeting, make a follow-up plan with action items.
+During the business meeting, make a follow-up plan with action items.
 Effective plans include the following:

 - The specific action item